Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/mcan/mcan_fd_operation_interrupt_timestamp/readme.md

 ## Running the Application

 1. Build the application using its IDE
-2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-4. Open the Terminal application (Ex.:Tera term) on the computer.
+2. Open the Terminal application (Ex.:Tera term) on the computer.
-5. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
+3. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-6. Reset the boards to run the application
-7. In the console associated with board 1, press "0" to transmit a CAN FD message
+4. In the console associated with board 1, press "0" to transmit a CAN FD message
-8. Transmitted message description and status will be displayed in the console window of board 1
+5. Transmitted message description and status will be displayed in the console window of board 1
-9. Received message will be displayed in the console window of board 2
+6. Received message will be displayed in the console window of board 2
-10. Follow the sequence below to send and receive different messages:
+7. Follow the sequence below to send and receive different messages:
     - Press '1' on board 1
     - Press '2' on board 1
     - Press '3' on board 1